jhpyle/mTCP/README.md

 Mouse support is available in two forms.

-First, if the server sends back `xterm` [DECSET] signals to enable mouse tracking, mouse activity is transmitted to the server using the `xterm` escape sequences.
+First, if the server sends back `xterm` [DECSET] signals to enable mouse tracking, mouse activity is transmitted to the server using `xterm` escape sequences.
 [Emacs] sends these sequences when `xterm-mouse-mode` is in use, and [Vim] sends them when `set mouse=a` is used.
-Midnight Commander provides mouse support if the `-x` switch is used to enable `xterm` mode.
+[Midnight Commander] provides mouse support if the `-x` switch is used to enable `xterm` mode.

 Second, if the [DECSET] signals are not received, mouse activity does